fred4impact/FastAPiandSqlalchemy/README.md

 #Next update witl be for using the www-data user in /var/www/ directory

+# Another Way to setup
-# Step-by-Step Guide to Set Up FastAPI on AWS EC2 with Supervisor
+# Step-by-Step Guide to Set Up FastAPI on AWS EC2 with Supervisor in with www- user data and in /var/ww directory